donggunn/devConfigs/README.md

 ## Vim

-Copy the folder colors to your ~/.vim/ folder (Created it if you don't have it) then copy .vimrc file to your home directory.
+Copy the folder colors to your ~/.vim/ folder (Create it in case you don't have it) then copy .vimrc file to your home directory.
 In case you have one, just update its content with the one provided.